biolab/orange-hugo/content/blog/2023/2023-09-18-fairness-dataset-bias.md

 - Privileged Protected Attribute Values: Specify values within the protected attribute deemed privileged.

-{{< window-screenshot src="/blog_img/2023/2023-08-23-fairness-dataset-bias-as-fairness-data.png" >}}
+{{< window-screenshot src="/blog_img/2023/2023-09-18-fairness-dataset-bias-as-fairness-data.png" >}}

 #### 2. Dataset Bias Widget:

 Before training a model, it is crucial to understand if the data itself is skewed.
 The Dataset Bias widget aids in precisely that.
 After giving it a dataset as input, the widget will calculate two fairness metrics according to the dataset:

 - Disparate Impact (DI): Measures the ratio of favorable outcomes for an unprivileged group to that of the privileged group.
 An ideal value of 1.0 means the ratio of favorable outcomes is the same for both groups.
-  - If DI < 1.0: The privileged group receives favorable outcomes at a higher rate than the unprivileged group.
+  - DI < 1.0: The privileged group receives favorable outcomes at a higher rate.
-  - If DI > 1.0: The privileged group receives favorable outcomes at a lower rate than the unprivileged group.
+  - DI > 1.0: The privileged group receives favorable outcomes at a lower rate.
 - Statistical Parity Difference (SPD): This is very similar to disparate impact.
 Instead of the ratio, it measures the difference in favorable outcomes between the unprivileged and the privileged groups.
-An ideal value for this metric is 0.0, which means that the difference in favorable outcomes is the same for both groups.
+An ideal value for this metric is 0.
-  - If SPD < 0: The privileged group has a higher rate of favorable outcomes compared to the unprivileged group.
+  - SPD < 0: The privileged group has a higher rate of favorable outcomes.
-  - If SPD > 0: The privileged group has a lower rate of favorable outcomes compared to the unprivileged group.
+  - SPD > 0: The privileged group has a lower rate of favorable outcomes.

-{{< window-screenshot src="/blog_img/2023/2023-08-23-fairness-dataset-bias.png" >}}
+{{< window-screenshot src="/blog_img/2023/2023-09-18-fairness-dataset-bias.png" >}}

 For anyone interested in learning more about these metrics, other fairness metrics and ai fairness in general, we recommend reading the article [A Survey on Bias and Fairness in Machine Learning](https://arxiv.org/pdf/1908.09635.pdf).